be5invis/Iosevka/README.md

 Since version 2.0, Iosevka would no longer support building via `makefile`.
 To initialize a custom build, you need:

+1. Create `private-build-plans.toml` file.

-1. Add a new term into `buildPlans` in `build-plans.toml`, following this format:
+2. Add a build plan into `private-build-plans.toml`, following this format:

    ```toml
    [buildPlans.iosevka-custom]            # <iosevka-custom> is your plan name